 Resources to Speedrun Dark Souls III

-Ultimate Dark Souls III Speedrun Pack created by DarK.
+Ultimate Dark Souls III Speedrun Pack created by Daravae.

 This pack provides all the tools necessary to speedrun Dark Souls III.
-Below you can find additional information and various tools explained which are also included in the mentioned pack.
+Expand the table below to find additional information and various tools explained which are also included in the mentioned pack.

 - A Good Computer.
 Dark Souls III makes a fair bit of use of the system's processor and (v)RAM.
 Area's like Lothric Castle and other area's that are meshed more heavily will often drop the game's FPSFrames per second.